Rule 1 - Rocker Shape

 Is it OK to have a removable section, so I can drop in a motor or hobie mirage drive?

-Yes - This is more of a common sense thing though.
-If you have a duck that has multiple parts that are bolted together and taken apart (like for for easy transport), then you will end up with a seam.
+Yes - If you have a duck that has multiple parts that are bolted together and taken apart (like for for easy transport), then you will end up with a seam.
 Everyone can recognize this seam will create drag, it is not advantageous to have one.
-It is a common sense thing and the bolted together shape must stay within tolerance range while used in a class racing.
+The bolted together shape must stay within tolerance range while used in a class racing.
 A removable section to drop in a propulsion device would be the same, such as a trunk for a hobie mirage drive.

 Rule 3 - Hull Width